 If interest rates rise during the 10 year mortgage term, you will probably also save money by not being on a variable rate.
 You may even find yourself on one of the cheapest mortgage rates available.

-You are stuck with this rate for 10 years; if you want to switch within that time or your circumstances change for any reason, you will generally have to pay exit fees to do so.
+You are stuck with this mortgage rate for 10 years; if you want to switch within that time or your circumstances change for any reason, you will generally have to pay exit fees to do so.
 These can be hundreds, or even thousands of pounds.
 So interest rates will have to become a lot cheaper to make it worth paying these charges to switch to another mortgage deal.

-You’re therefore likely to end up paying over the odds for several years if rates go down during the 10 year term of your deal.
+You’re therefore likely to end up paying over the odds for several years if rates go down during the 10 year mortgage term of your deal.

-You can save thousands of pounds a year by switching from your lender’s Standard Variable Rate to the best 10 year fixed rate mortgage.
+You can save thousands of pounds a year by switching from your lender’s Standard Variable Rate to the best 10 year fixed mortgage rates.

 But when working out how much you can save by switching to a 10 year fixed rate mortgage, it’s vital to factor in the fees and charges involved – as well as the interest rate.

 Arrangement fee – Typically around £1,000, but can be anything from £0-£2,000.